shashankdaima-redacto/practice/phase-1/README.md

 # Phase 1 Practice Project

-A Python practice project managed with Poetry.
+A Python practice project managed with Poetry..

+this is basic project in unit testing in pure python logic.

 ## Setup